Keypunch: Stamping Jacquard cards, 1801 through 1890

-Jacquard cards were said to be stamped or cut (not punched).
+Jacquard cards were said to be stamped or cut, rather than punched.
 The first Jacquard cards were stamped by hand, sometimes using a guide plate.
-An improvement was to place the card between two perforated metal plates (hinged together), insert punches according to the desired pattern, then pass the assembly through a press to cut the card.
-These essentially manual processes were replaced by machines; piano machines (the name taken from the keys), operated by keyboards and comparable in function to unit record keypunches, becoming the most common.
+An improvement involved placing the card between two perforated metal plates, hinged together, inserting punches according to the desired pattern, and then passing the assembly through a press to cut the card.
+These essentially manual processes were later replaced by machines.
+'Piano machines,' so named for their keys, operated by keyboards and comparable in function to unit record keypunches, became the most common.